pazlabgit/NEff_holstein/README.md

 # Neff Holstein

-This repository can be used to recreate microbiota analysis presented in the following manuscript:
+This repository can be used to recreate the microbiota analysis presented in the following manuscript: V.M.
+De La Guardia-Hidrogo and H.A.
+Paz .
+2023.
+Bacterial community structure in the rumen and hindgut is associated with nitrogen efficiency in Holstein cows.
+13:10721 doi: 10.1038/s41598-023-37891-7

 Raw sequences are available at the NCBI Sequence Read Archive (SRA) under the accession no. SRP400507